 I say this because I was able to get the data where I wanted it to go.
 What I found was that once I got the data where I wanted it, and moved to a machine that could run my 16-bit decompression program (back then the compressor and decompressor were often different programs), the data was corrupted more often than not.

 Of course, in my BBSing days, it sure seemed like a lot of my downloads wouldn’t decompress correctly, or they’d decompress but the program wouldn’t run.
 I always blamed my modem and line noise, the bane of BBSing in days of yore.
 But, for some reason, after PKZIP came along and became popular, downloads worked a lot better.
 Then along came some other programs like LHARC and its cousins, and they were perfectly reliable too, and tended to compress better than PKZIP did.
 Naturally, I became a fan.
 If it’s better and doomed to fail, I always like it.
 PKZIP of course was the first one to be really reliable, so it quickly became entrenched, and its format won.
 You don’t see .LZH or .LHA files in the English-speaking world anymore.

 So I guess I owe my modems an apology.
-In an environment free of line noise, those early, finicky, New Kids on the Block-loving compression programs still failed too often for me to do what I wanted to do.
+In an environment free of line noise, those early, finicky, boy band-loving compression programs still failed too often for me to do what I wanted to do.